x75/x75.github.io/_posts/2022-09-19-books-new-breed-darling.md

 view of animals was shaped, historically.
 The close look she takes reveals that a lot of ambiguity still persists.
 And all of this makes for some awesome stories.
 In the meantime,
- - No, the oxen did not replace farmers.
+ - No, the oxen did not replace the farmer.
 But yes, the oxen does something farmer-like.
- - No, hunting dogs did not replace hunters.
+ - No, hunting dogs did not replace the hunter.
 But yes, the hunting dog does something hunter-like.
  - No, adoption of pets did not replace friendship.
 But yes, the pet does something friendship-like.

 OK, and yes you guessed it, while not replacing pets social robots do